Loading...

 Include Protein

-Pair your milk tea with a protein-rich snack like a boiled egg or natural yogurt to stabilize blood sugar levels.
+Have a protein-rich snack like a boiled egg or a small serving of Greek yogurt alongside your tea to help stabilize blood sugar.

 healthspan-mbl